25prabhu10/notes/docs/Languages/JavaScript/React/React_Router.md

 ---
 title: React Router
-description: React Router enables "client side routing"
+description: React Router is a multi-strategy router for React
 ---

 # React Router

-React Router enables "client side routing"
+React Router is a multi-strategy router for React

 - `react-router` core library
-- BaseName
-- v6
-- `GetUserConfirmation`
-- `forceRefresh`
-- `useRouteMatch`
+- Use it as a React framework or minimal routing library

 ## Routes